 Keep in mind, your toys need to be fully waterproof.
 Our motorized friends won't be.
 Additionally, this isn't the best method as privacy can be an issue for some.
 If you’re sharing your home with family or roommates, washing your toys in a sink can be risky.
 Not to mention setting it aside to dry, and forgetting it's there as your guests use your facilities...*nightmare*

-Lastly, it can be difficult to line up everything you need – especially if you need to wash your toys after a spontaneous session.
+It can also prove a tad tedious to line up everything you need – especially if you need to wash your toys after a spontaneous session.

 All in all, this is probably the best method you can use without having to purchase anything specific to clean your sex toys.
-However, it only works if you do it properly, and have all the right gear in place – not to mention the post-orgasm gumption.
+If done properly.

 Another common way of washing sex toys is by throwing them in the handy dishwasher.
 This is a top-pick for the laziest amongst us, and at first, it seems to be the answer to all our dirty dildo prayers.